o1-labs/zk-oracles/doc/src/primitives/gc.md

 ```
 2 128 128
 ```
-means that the circuit has 2 inputs, the both inputs has 128 bits.
+means that the circuit has 2 inputs, both inputs have 128 bits.

 The third line
 ```